rytis-paskauskas/TCPCam/README.md

 - 5V or 3.3V power source (5V, if applicable for a board, works better with WiFi).
 ## Software prerequisites
 This project uses the [*ESP IDF*](https://github.com/espressif/esp-idf "ESP-IDF on Github") Integrated Development Environment.
-See [installation instructions](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html#installation-step-by-step "install and setup ESP IDF") for more details about IDE.
+See the [official tutorial](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html#installation "install and setup ESP IDF") for installation options.

-GCC or similar, and GNU Make or similar, for the included client.
+GCC or similar, and GNU Make or similar, to build the included client.
 ## Configure and build TCPCam
 ### Getting the source code
 Clone (or fork) this repository